Temple of Ezbet Rushdi: Settlement under the temple

 However, the Austrian excavations showed that under the temple stretched an older settlement, which could be dated by pottery to the first half of the 12th Dynasty.
 The temple itself was given a new construction date at c. the mid-12th Dynasty, probably at year 5 of Senusret III, as indicated by the above-mentioned stela.

 Statues

-In the temple several statues of high officials and of kings were found.
+In the temple, several statues of high officials and kings were found.